 After the death of her husband in 1977, Zarina lost her last connection to India as her family had moved to Karachi in 1959 and it was difficult for her to visit her family as an Indian national.
-She chose to settle in New York, and as a woman of colour in the West, she was keen to make work that commented on the personal and collective experience of displacement in places outside the West.
-Zarina developed close associations with notable artists of her time, such as Ana Mendieta and Kazuko Miyamoto with whom she co-curated Dialectics of Isolation (1980) at AIR Gallery.
+She chose to settle in New York, and as a woman of colour in the West, she was keen to make work that dealt with the personal and collective experience of displacement in places outside the West.
+Zarina developed close associations with notable artists of her time, such as Ana Mendieta and Kazuko Miyamoto, with whom she co-curated Dialectics of Isolation (1980) at A.I.R.
+Gallery in New York.
 She taught at the New York Feminist Art Institute after its establishment in 1979 and was a member of the editorial team for the 1979 issue of Heresies Collective’s journal, Third World Women: The Politics of Being Other.

 In April 2020, Zarina passed away at the age of eighty-two due to complications from Alzheimer’s disease.